multiformats/multicodec/README.md

 > **Q. Why varints?**

 So that we have no limitation on protocols.
-Implementation note: you do not need to implement varints until the standard multicodec table has more than 127 functions.

 > **Q. What kind of varints?**